What is Asperger syndrome?

 What causes Asperger syndrome?

 The exact cause of Asperger syndrome is not known.
-However, the fact that it tends to run in families suggests that there are genetic factors which may be inherited (passed on from parent to child).
+However, the fact that it tends to run in families suggests that there are genetic factors that may be inherited (passed on from parent to child).

 How common is Asperger syndrome?